 6.)
 Click on the Port Settings tab.

 7.)
 Click on the Advanced option.
-See image below.
+See the image below.

 8.)
-Click on the Com Port Number drop down box and select a very high value, such as 99.
+Click on the Com Port Number drop-down box and select a higher value You can use any value between 1 and 254.
+We recommend using port number 99 or higher.
 See the image below.

 9.)
 Click on OK two times until you get back to the Windows Device Manager.